natcasd/chatdbt/README.md

-# Data Management for AI - Final Project
+# Data Management for AI - Research Project

 This repository contains our final project for the Data Management for AI course.